==> Dog diseases and Body systems need to be seen together:

 - directly communicates with the nervous system via the hypothalamus in the brain by producing and releasing various hormones

 - comprises bone marrow, thymus, tonsils and adenoids, spleen, lymph nodes, liver, antibodies and other proteins, hormones, 16 different types of white blood cells (leukocytes), and all the vital bacteria that modulate the just listed primary constituents of the immune system

-- primary function is to work together with the integumentary system, lymphatic system, and cardiovascular system to prevent life-threatening infections of cells in all body systems
+- primary function is to work together with the integumentary system, lymphatic system, cardiovascular system, and digestive system to destroy infiltrating pathogens as well as own cells that have gone awry and become a risk to the correct functioning of all the body systems

 Jonathan: "Thank you for your period advice.
 It is excellent!
 My GSD puppy is now 8 months and we read your advice regularly."